 NYS short term disability does not provide job protection.
+New York family leave laws do little to extend federal protections.
 Remember that the plans make twelve weeks of payments for most pregnancies.
 This also the same length of time that the federally mandated Family Medical Leave Act (FMLA) provides for unpaid job protected leave.

 If your employer is subject to this law, you should have no problems returning to work at the same position and rate of pay.
 However, if your leave lasts longer, or if your employer is not subject to the law, you may no longer have a job.
 In this scenario, you may be eligible to collect unemployment compensation.